 You may have side effects during radiotherapy.
-These usually disappear gradually over a few weeks or months after treatment finishes.
+These usually disappear over a few weeks or months after treatment finishes.
 Your radiotherapy team will let you know what to expect.
 Tell them about any side effects you have.
-There are often things that can be done to help.
+There are often things that can help.

-If you find it hard to eat and drink, let your doctor or nurse know.
+If you find it hard to eat and drink, it is important to let your doctor or nurse know.
 They can give you advice and medicines to help.
 They may refer you to a dietitian for more advice.
-You may need food supplements to add extra energy and/or protein to your diet.
-Some can be used to replace meals, while others are used in addition to your normal diet.
-A few of these products are available directly from your chemist or the supermarket, but your doctor, nurse or dietitian can also prescribe them for you.
+You may need food supplements to add extra energy or protein to your diet.
+You can buy some of these at a chemist or supermarket.
+But your doctor, nurse or dietitian can also prescribe them for you.

-Radiotherapy can also make your trachea and lungs sore and swollen.
-This may make you feel breathless or give you a dry cough or chest pain.
-It can start in the weeks after treatment and usually improves with time.
-If you notice these side effects, tell your doctor.
-They can give you drugs and treatment to help.
+Radiotherapy to the windpipe (trachea) can cause inflammation in the lungs.
+This may make you feel breathless, give you a dry cough or cause chest pain.
+This can start in the weeks after treatment and usually improves with time.

 The doctor uses surgical instruments through the bronchoscope to remove the part of the tumour blocking your trachea.

 Internal radiotherapy (brachytherapy) can be used to shrink the tumour in the trachea.
 The doctor uses a bronchoscope to put a thin tube inside your trachea close to the tumour.
 A solid radioactive material is then put inside this tube and left in place for a few minutes.

 This treatment destroys the tumour inside the trachea with a laser light.
 The doctor aims a laser light through a bronchoscope at the tumour to remove as much of it as possible.